lcherone/PlinkerUI/README.md

 **What does it do?**

- - You can write bite-sized maintenance tasks in PHP or Bash directly on your target systems which can be executed instantly or on per-second intervals and changed whilst running, oh and as root user.
+ - You can write bite-sized maintenance tasks in PHP or Bash directly on your target systems which can be executed instantly or on per-second intervals.
  - Create, delete and edit target systems files inside `/var/www/html`.
  - It's very speedy!
 Instant and live updates through RPC.
  - Ive chosen to write it with a "no-framework" style for easy digestion.